frikke/fdroidcl/README.md

- uninstall <appid...>     Uninstall an app download <appid...>      Download an app devices                  List connected devices list (categories/users)  List all known values of a kind repo                     Manage repositories clean                    Clean index and/or cache defaults                 Reset to the default settings version                  Print version information
+ uninstall <appid...>     Uninstall an app download <appid...>      Download an app devices                  List connected devices scan                     Scan for known fdroid apps on a device list (categories/users)  List all known values of a kind repo                     Manage repositories setups                   Manage setups clean                    Clean index and/or cache defaults                 Reset to the default settings version                  Print version information